Where do I find the actual regulations related to this program?

 My boat stays at a quick launch or a marina, who launches and retrieves my boat for me at the beginning and end of the season.
 What do I need to do?

-Agreements will be put in place with various marinas who operate primarily “Lake George” boats.
+Agreements have been put in place with various marinas who operate primarily “Lake George” boats.
 If that boat is under their administration and does not leave their facility (or Lake George), inspections will not be required.
 For more information, check with your marina or storage facility, or contact the Commission at (518) 668-9347.

 Is there a fee for inspection?